 Oh, and you can have this information automatically added to your Pipedrive deals and contacts as well.

-If your marketing emails are any good, people tend to engage with them.
-You can then use these signals for lead qualification.
-For example, if you have a 1000 people in your newsletter list and if 15 clicked on “Check out this new service” link, these 15 are probably your warmest leads.
+For example, if you have 1,000 people in your newsletter list, and if 15 clicked on a “Check out this new service” link, these 15 are probably warm leads worth following up on.

 With Outfunnel you can automatically create new Deals when people click on links in your newsletter.

 Step 1.
-Log in to Outfunnel and go to Connections and set up a new MailChimp to Pipedrive automation.
+Log in to Outfunnel, go to Automations and set up a new Mailchimp to Pipedrive automation (or edit an existing one).

 Step 2.
-Choose whether new Deals are created from all Lists or a particular one, and the Pipeline and Stage new Deals should appear in.
-(Set up multiple automations, if you’d like Deals from different Lists to go to different Pipelines or pipeline stages.)
+Choose whether new Deals are created from all Mailchimp Audiences or a particular one, and the Pipeline and Stage new Deals should appear in.
+(Set up multiple automations, if you’d like Deals from different Audiences to go to different Pipelines or pipeline stages.)

 Step 3.
 Tick the “Create new deals from email” checkbox